 - A cup of raspberries, or any fresh fruit in season

 - Salad of mixed greens with olive oil and vinegar dressing, topped with sunflower seeds

 Can It Help Me Lose Weight?

 Participants in a few small studies dropped pounds and saw a decrease in blood pressure and improved cholesterol after a few months of eating paleo, according to the Harvard T.H.
 Chan School of Public Health.
-And in one larger study, published in the Journal of Internal Medicine in July 2013, researchers who tracked 70 postmenopausal women over two years found that a paleo-like diet helped them shed a significant amount of weight and also decrease their triglyceride levels.
+And in one larger study, published in the European Journal of Clinical Nutrition in March 2014, researchers who tracked 70 postmenopausal women over two years found that a paleo-like diet helped them shed a significant amount of weight, decrease their abdominal fat and also improve their triglyceride levels.

 The Bottom Line